HCL-TECH-SOFTWARE/domino-backup/docs/backup-prune.md

 For snapshot backups and full backup integrations pruning a full backup can make sense in most cases.
 In this case, a `Prune backup command` can be configured to delete a full backup.

+### How prune works internally

+During backup a field `BackupRetentionDateTime` is calculated by the backup retention time currently configured is written.
+This field is used for the backup retention.
+For inventory documents there is a corresponding entry in the `List` field.

+In case of the missing wrong interpreted retention time, this data is not set and a prune will not work.

+A work-around in Domino 12.0 is to specify the retention time manually using the `-g <number of days>` option.
+This command-line option overwrites the field.
+This approach will only work for **new backups**.

 ### Domino 12.0.1 does not support a "Prune backup command" for "File" backup integrations

-Beginning with Domino 12.0.1 the `Prune backup command` cannot be used for `File` operations.
+Beginning with Domino 12.0.1 the `Prune backup command` (prune complete backup with a directory delete file operation) cannot be used for `File` operations.
 An error is logged when trying to prune a complete backup with a `File` operation.
 This change has been introduced in 12.0.1 to prevent unwanted deletes of the wrong folder if configured incorrectly.
 Admins can replace the `Prune backup command` by specifying a `Prune DB command` to align it with the backup operation.
 For file backup integration the backup, restore and prune formulas are usually the same.